almik7078j/notes/README.md

 # 2024-01-21
 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 Embrace agile methodologies and continuous integration to stay agile and efficient.
 Practice good programming habits like writing clean, modular, and well-documented code.
 Collaborate with others and share knowledge.
 Always be mindful of performance, security, reliability, maintainability, scalability and testability.
 Most importantly, have a growth mindset and be willing to learn from your mistakes.

+# 2024-01-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Use task management tools: There are many task managment tools available, such as Trello, Asana, or Todoist, that can help organize your tasks and prioritize them.
+2. Break down large projects into smaller tasks: This makes it easier to manage and complete each task, which can then be added to your task list.
+3. Set deadlines for each tasks : This helps to keep you focused and on track with your project.
+It also allows you, as a team, to see what needs to get done and when.